oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/_index.md

 #### Configuring access to your database

 SOA Suite domains require a database with the necessary schemas installed in them.
-A utility called Repository Creation Utility (RCU) is provided which allows you to create those schemas.
+The Repository Creation Utility (RCU) allows you to create those schemas.
 You must set up the database before you create your domain.
 There are no additional requirements added by running SOA in Kubernetes; the same existing requirements apply.

-For development or test environments, you may use the container-based database, whereas for production environments, it is recommended that you use the standalone database.
+For testing and development, you may choose to run your database inside Kubernetes or outside of Kubernetes.

+{{% notice warning %}}
+The Oracle Database Docker images are supported only for non-production use.
+For more details, see My Oracle Support note:
+Oracle Support for Database Running on Docker (Doc ID 2216342.1)
+{{% /notice %}}

 The following documentation and samples are for creating a container-based database on a persistent volume.

 ##### Running the database inside Kubernetes

 Follow these instructions for a basic database setup inside Kubernetes that uses PV (persistent volume) and PVC (persistent volume claim) to persist the data.
-For more details about database setup and configuration, refer this [page](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-fmw-domains/fmw-infra/#running-the-database-inside-kubernetes).
+For more details about database setup and configuration, refer to this [page](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-fmw-domains/fmw-infra/#running-the-database-inside-kubernetes).

 Pull the database image: